OpenNebula/docs/source/open_cluster_deployment/open_cloud_networking_setup/vxlan.rst

 This guide describes how to enable Network isolation provided through the VXLAN encapsulation protocol.
 This driver will create a bridge for each OpenNebula Virtual Network and attach a VXLAN tagged network interface to the bridge.

 The VLAN id will be the same for every interface in a given network, calculated automatically by OpenNebula.
-It may also be forced by specifying an VLAN_ID parameter in the :ref:`Virtual Network template <vnet_template>`.
+It may also be forced by setting the ``VLAN_ID`` attribute in the :ref:`Virtual Network template <vnet_template>`.

 Additionally each VLAN has associated a multicast address to encapsulate L2 broadcast and multicast traffic.
-This address is assigned by default to the 239.0.0.0/8 range as defined by RFC 2365 (Administratively Scoped IP Multicast).
-In particular the multicast address is obtained by adding the VLAN_ID to the 239.0.0.0/8 base address.
+By default, the address assigned will belong to the ``239.0.0.0/8`` range as defined by RFC 2365 (Administratively Scoped IP Multicast).
+In particular, the multicast address is obtained by adding the value of the attribute ``VLAN_ID`` to ``239.0.0.0/8`` base address.

 Considerations & Limitations